Juan-Hough-Dev/cmake_template/README.md

 --

 Clone the repository
-Rename the project in the CMakeLists.txt file
+Rename the project in the CMakeLists.txt file.
-Rename the .exe file in the launch.json file
+Rename the .exe file in the launch.json file.